Board of Directors & Staff

 Bernadette Del Chiaro, Executive Director

-Ms. Del Chiaro brings over a decade of policy and advocacy experience on renewable energy issues in California, and in particular, solar power.
-As the Director of Clean Energy and Global Warming Programs at Environment California, a citizen-based environmental advocacy organization, Ms. Del Chiaro was a leading voice, if not the principle architect, of nearly all of the major clean energy policy initiatives over the last decade.
+Ms. Del Chiaro came to CALSEIA in July 2013 with over a decade of policy and advocacy experience on renewable energy issues in California, and in particular, solar power.
+As the Director of Clean Energy and Global Warming Programs at Environment California, a citizen-based environmental advocacy organization, Ms. Del Chiaro was a leading voice within the major clean energy policy initiatives over the last decade.
 These initiatives include the Million Solar Roofs Initiative (SB 1), California Solar Initiative, the Solar Water Heating Initiative (AB 1470), and the renewable portfolio standards established at the state and local levels.
 She's authored several clean energy reports and has been quoted widely in the media including MSNBC, NPR, BBC World News, the New York Times, the Los Angeles Times, and dozens of local and trade outlets.
 Del Chiaro, a California native, holds a Bachelor of Science degree from the University of California at Berkeley.
 She lives in Sacramento with her husband and two young children, Oliver and Willa.